vonElfvin/Kattis/README.md

 # Kattis
-My solution to Kattis problems, written in Java/Python/c++
+My solution to Kattis problems, written in primarily c++